intel-analytics/ipex-llm/docs/mddocs/Quickstart/ollama_quickstart.md

 #### 5. How to distinguish the community version of Ollama from the ipex-llm version of Ollama
 In the server log of community version of Ollama, you may see `source=payload_common.go:139 msg="Dynamic LLM libraries [rocm_v60000 cpu_avx2 cuda_v11 cpu cpu_avx]"`.
-But in the server log of ipex-llm version of Ollama, you should only see `source=payload.go:44 msg="Dynamic LLM libraries [cpu cpu_avx cpu_avx2]"`.
+But in the server log of ipex-llm version of Ollama, you should only see `source=common.go:49 msg="Dynamic LLM libraries" runners=[ipex_llm]`.

 #### 6. Ollama hang when multiple different questions is asked or context is long
 If you find ollama hang when multiple different questions is asked or context is long, and you see `update_slots : failed to free spaces in the KV cache` in the server log, this could be because that sometimes the LLM context is larger than the default `n_ctx` value, you may increase the `n_ctx` and try it again.